nsubstitute/NSubstitute/BreakingChanges.md

 `ArgumentSpecificationQueue` has been removed.
 Custom argument specifications are now queued using `ArgMatcher.Enqueue`.

-Reason: This was done as part of argument matching changes and refactoring of NSubstitute internals (#426, #404, and #438).
+Reason: This was done as part of argument matching changes and refactoring of NSubstitute internals (#426, #404, #438, #477).

 Workaround: Replace uses of `ArgumentSpecificationQueue.EnqueueSpecFor` with `ArgumentMatcher.Enqueue`.
 See [this comment on #438](https://github.com/nsubstitute/NSubstitute/issues/438#issuecomment-463091034) for an example.